forcedotcom/sfdx-core/messages/envVars.md

 # sfCapitalizeRecordTypes

-Whether record types are capitalized on scrach org creation.
+Whether record types are capitalized on scratch org creation.